Centrica Advances Share Buyback Program with Latest Purchase - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Centrica plc has announced the purchase of 1,972,764 of its own ordinary shares at an average price of 173.1743 pence per share, as part of its ongoing share buyback program.
-This move, executed through J.P.
-Morgan Securities, is part of the second tranche of the program initiated on 22 September 2025.
-The buyback aims to reduce the number of shares in circulation, potentially increasing the value of remaining shares and demonstrating the company’s confidence in its financial health.
-This strategic financial maneuver could positively impact shareholder value and market perception.
+Centrica plc has announced the purchase of 1,180,530 of its own ordinary shares at a price of 177.8469 pence per share, as part of its ongoing share buyback program.
+This transaction, executed through J.P.
+Morgan Securities plc, is part of the second tranche of the buyback initiative announced in September 2025.
+Since the start of this tranche, Centrica has repurchased a total of 42,986,560 shares, costing over £73 million.
+The repurchase strategy aims to consolidate shares in treasury, potentially enhancing shareholder value and optimizing the company’s capital structure.

-The most recent analyst rating on (GB:CNA) stock is a Buy with a £210.00 price target.
+The most recent analyst rating on (GB:CNA) stock is a Hold with a £188.00 price target.
 To see the full list of analyst forecasts on Centrica stock, see the GB:CNA Stock Forecast page.

 Spark’s Take on GB:CNA Stock